vykuang/advent-of-code-2022/solutions/day16/README.md

 - return `[s: t1, a: t2, g: t3]`
 - how do I backtrack back to `a`, to check `j`, `k`, etc.?
   - `yield` and `yield from` takes care of that

+### similarity to knapsack problem

+Given a knapsack that can hold 35 kg, what do you take to maximize value?
+Different approaches:

+- greedy: take the most valuable first
+    - however, this might miss more optimal approaches of taking more quantities of lesser valued items

+This is more akin to the traveling salesman problem: how do you travel between all the nodes in the shortest amount of time?
+This is an NP-complete problem

+### bfs

+Return (or yield) all possible paths that fit in the 30 min mark

+Don't think I can call this breadth-first search.
+Use `yield from` for all general cases, and `yield` for base case in recursion

+### part two - elephant in the room

+Instead of adding one, add two `(cave, time_remain)` to `path`, one for human, and one for elephant.

+Add cave to human path as usual, from available pool.
+Then, from that same pool, choose cave for elephant, *taking into account where the elephant came from*.
+Only after appending two cave tuples do we recursively call the next level.

+Keep current cave and time_remain for both elephant and human

+Do we need to move on from the `for cave in working_valves` structure, if we need to choose two?

+And about what the asynchronous nature of the two agents moving through the tunnels?
+H could very well reach two in the time it takes for E to reach one

+### step by step

+1. Both start @ `AA`
+1. H chooses `JJ`, so E chooses `DD`
+1. E to `DD`, taking 2 min for travel and open
+1. H to `JJ`, taking 3 min for travel and open
+    - at this time, E is already moving toward another valve

+I think they have to be separate paths, with their own timer, but the two need to be cognizant of each other's progress to not repeat